dotruby/redmine_redis_notifier/README.md

 * Send an email on certain actions
 * etc. (possibilites are endless)

-This plugin was developed and tested with Redmine 5.x.
+This plugin targets Redmine 5.x, but should work with 4.2.7 as well.
 Thanks to [Digital Online Media GmbH](https://www.dom.de) for allowing us to open source this.

 ![Screenshot index page](screenshots/index_page.png)